mbartlett01/CS3113_SP22_LAB01_TEAMMnemonic/README.md

       - Updated Date: March 3rd
 ### Chart Format
 [![Shedule.png](https://i.postimg.cc/DwhP7pMz/Picture.png)](https://postimg.cc/56PC3g1c)
+- Time is defined in portional units ranging from 1-10, not hours
 ## Meeting Notes
 -  February 18th: Set initial timeline and meeting dates.
 We planned on working individually and then reporting back on the following Monday
 -  February 19th: Set up an outline for the report and started filling out the assumptions section.
 We pooled together knowledge of the work done on the weekend.